schilkp/PmodADC/Doc/FT2232H_Setup.md

 	- Device -> FT EEPROM -> Hardware Specific -> *Port B* -> Hardware, select '245 FIFO'
  - Press *Ctrl-P* to program the FT2232H

+# Driver Config
+ - Find the Virtual COM port in Windows' Device Manager, right click, select 'Properties'
+ - Under the 'Port Settings' tab, select 'Advanced'
+ - Set both the Transmit and Receive buffer size to '256', and the latency timer to '2ms'
+ - Click OK

 # Re-install libUSB for iCEBreaker
 For apio to be able to program the Device after this step, you will have to re-replace the driver with libUSB: